iomesh/docs/docs/advanced-functions/external-storage.md

 ## External Storage vis CSI

 After the access point is configured, IOMesh can provide storage externally to a Kubernetes cluster.
-However, before doing this, it is necessary to install the IOMesh CSI driver in the cluster using the instructions provided below.
+However, before doing this, it is necessary to install IOMesh CSI Driver in the cluster using the instructions provided below.
 Note that the installation should be online.

 ![image](https://user-images.githubusercontent.com/102718816/232662353-dccb8a34-052d-4a3b-9b1a-67f5170c5e4c.png)